5,000 signatures reached

 Any change in legislation in other countries has been as a result of research and judicial appeals by individuals and groups who were excluded and demanded equal access.

-More Palliative Care is needed but it does not alleviate all pain, despite what those who oppose assisted dying may claim.
+We support the right to palliative care across the country but know it does not alleviate all pain, despite what those who oppose assisted dying may claim.
 More funding for palliative care is a related but a separate issue as is the need for services to support those living with serious and terminal illness.

 It is currently a crime to 'assist' someone to die.
 Legislation will remove the need to illegally 'assist' when a medically assisted death can be provided.

-The lasting impact of seeing a loved one suffer intolerable pain and die 'badly' when a 'kinder' assisted death is possible cannot be underestimated.
+The lasting impact of seeing a loved one suffer intolerable pain and die 'badly' cannot be underestimated.

 To know that a loved one died the way they wanted to helps the healing process too.
 We know that "To live in the hearts of those we leave behind is not to die", but the memories of seeing those we love suffering and die badly are those which can haunt us.

-Legislation for Assisted Dying with a robust framework of safeguards will give immeasurable peace of mind to a person facing their mortality.
-Research shows the quality of life remaining to a dying person improves regardless of whether they go on to exercise that choice.
+Legislation for Assisted Dying with a robust framework of safeguards will give immeasurable peace of mind to a person facing their mortality and there's research to show the quality of life remaining to a dying person improves regardless of whether they go on to exercise that choice.
 Many do not, just knowing it is there is often enough.

 Despite or perhaps in spite of a devastating prognosis, this legislation will allow a person greater dignity, to choose how and when they want to die, to decide for themselves when they have suffered enough.

-We're asking them to remember that even if an assisted death would not be their personal choice, or in accordance with their beliefs, not to deny another human being the right to choose.
+Even if an assisted death would not be someone's personal choice, or in accordance with their beliefs, why would any human being deny another the right to choose.

 End of Life Ireland is a volunteer led advocacy group.
+John Wall & Vicky Phelan pictured here gave full permission to use their images and quotes to support this campaign.
 To learn more about this campaign and Assisted Dying, please visit our website www.endoflifeireland.ie and see our social media posts.